 What we don't: Lacks the ruggedness necessary for devoted backcountry use; battery life falls short of some competitors (including the past-gen 255).

-We get the question all the time: What sports watch should I buy?
-In our opinion, the best sports watch for most folks isn’t the most expensive option, the one with the most features or activity modes, or even the watch that your favorite pro athlete wears.
-The best sports watch is the one with features you’ll use—not too few, not too many—in addition to an intuitive user interface, strong battery life, and accurate tracking.
+We get the question all the time: What fitness watch should I buy?
+In our opinion, the best fitness watch for most folks isn’t the most expensive option, the one with the most features or activity modes, or even the watch that your favorite pro athlete wears.
+The best fitness watch is the one with features you’ll use—not too few, not too many—in addition to an intuitive user interface, strong battery life, and accurate tracking.
 With this in mind, the Garmin Forerunner 265 is our top recommendation, with a Goldilocks design that hits a sweet spot for most runners, swimmers, bikers, hikers, Nordic skiers, and more.
 True to its versatile intentions, the 265 comes in two sizes (42 and 46mm), and a variety of colorways.
 In this upgrade from their popular and already feature-loaded Forerunner 255, Garmin included music capability (previously a $50 add-on), a bright and detailed AMOLED touch screen, more storage, a slightly upgraded GPS system, and Garmin’s “training readiness” insights for personalized performance.

 The sharp and stylish new display does sacrifice a significant 10 hours of battery life in GPS mode compared to its predecessor, the 255.
 That said, unless you're planning massive days on the trail or running long ultras, you likely don’t need more than 20 continuous hours of GPS.
 Compared to another popular do-it-all sports watch, the Coros Apex 2 below, the Forerunner has a shorter battery life, lacks the ability to display topographic maps, and has a slightly less durable build, making the Apex the better choice for athletes with serious backcountry intentions.
 But for all-arounders looking for out-the-door performance, the feature-rich Forerunner takes the prize.
 It offers Spotify capability and contactless payment, a slightly superior heart rate monitor and GPS system, and the ability to track metrics from menstrual cycles to stress to shoe mileage.
 Note: At the time of publishing, you can save some serious cash by opting for the prior-generation Forerunner 255, which offers similar performance but with fewer built-in features.